Investment strategiesIs a securities-based line of credit right for you?

 • The maintenance lending value (MLV) determines how much equity must be held in the portfolio.
 This is usually higher than ILV.

 “One of the biggest benefits of a securities-based line of credit is that you can meet short-term cash needs without having to liquidate securities,” says Breiler.
 “If you sell low-basis stock to generate liquidity, you may have to pay tax on the capital gains.
-But if you borrow against the value of the securities instead of liquidating them, no capital gains tax is due.”
+But if you borrow against the value of the securities instead of liquidating them, capital gains tax is likely not due.”

 When might you need a securities-based line of credit?